 Replace a dirty or corroded headphone jack in your LG G6 smartphone and fix problems with your headphone audio connection.

-Replace the headphone jack assembly for the Google Nexus 6 smartphone.
+Replace the headphone jack for the Samsung Galaxy S7 Edge.

 Информация об устройстве